A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 How much does it cost to file a 10-Q?

-Please take a look at our rates.
-If you would like a quote, please call us toll-free at 1-888-79EDGAR or email a file to service@edgarfilingagent.com to get an estimate.
+We charge by the page, so please take a look at our rates.
+If you would like a quote, please call us e at 1-508-544-1254 or email a file to service@edgarfilingagent.com to get an estimate.

 What is your normal turnaround?